-“It’s not a question of what I want, it’s a question of what I settle for…” – Laurence Harvey as Joe Lampton.
+“It’s not a question of what I want, it’s a question of what I settle for.”

 Long-belated sequel to Jack Clayton’s 1959 groundbreaking British New Wave film, Room at the Top, is nowhere as good as the original.
-Laurence Harvey is once again fantastic as the ruthless social-climber, but the film lacks focus and not all characters have not progressed in a logical manner.
+Laurence Harvey is once again fantastic as the ruthless social-climber, but the film lacks focus and mots characters have not progressed in a logical manner.

 Life at the Top also lacks technical finesse.
-Ted Kotcheff (First Blood and Uncommon Valor) took over the directorial reins and he is respectful to the original, which was beautifully directed by Jack Clayton.
-Kotcheff and acclaimed cinematographer Oswald Morris (Oliver! and Fiddler on the Roof) do their best to match the first film’s beautifully executed deep-focus camera work and for the most part they succeeded.
-But it’s still below the high standards set by Clayton and his cameraman, the great Freddie Francis (The Innocents and Glory).
+Ted Kotcheff (First Blood) took over the directorial reins and he is respectful to the original, which was beautifully directed by Jack Clayton.
+Kotcheff and acclaimed cinematographer Oswald Morris (Oliver!) do their best to match the first film’s beautifully executed deep-focus camera work and for the most part they succeeded.
+But it’s still below the high standards set by Clayton and his cameraman, the great Freddie Francis (The Innocents).

-The main problem here is Mordecai Richler’s remarkably flaccid screenplay.
-It’s talky and it doesn’t stay true to the characters.
+The main problem here is best-selling author Mordecai Richler’s (The Apprenticeship of Duddy Kravitz and Joshua Then and Now) remarkably flaccid screenplay — it’s talky and it doesn’t stay true to the characters.

 Donald Wolfit (Lawrence of Arabia) and George Aisgill (The Mirror Crack’d) return as Mr. Brown and Allan Cuthbertson respectively.
 Honor “Pussy Galore” Blackman adds some pizzazz to the movie — Blackman plays a sassy career woman who has a fling with Harvey’s character.